CityBlockLab/TicketCityLandingPage/README.md

 # Welcome to Ticket City Official Landing Page 👋

 ## Overview
 Ticket City revolutionizes event management through blockchain technology, offering a secure, transparent, and efficient platform for event organizers and attendees.
-By leveraging Electroneum's infrastructure and ETN token, we provide a seamless experience for event creation, ticket distribution, and attendance verification.
+By leveraging Blockchain's infrastructure and cryptocurrencies, we provide a seamless experience for event creation, ticket distribution, and attendance verification.

 ## Get Started
 - Create a fork of the repository and clone the fork version